-In accordance with WSRC-IM-2002-00014, SRS Air Emissions Monitoring Graded Approach, all new airborne radioactive sources and modifications to airborne radioactive sources must be evaluated by 40 CFR 61 Appendix D calculation or an approved alternative calculation to determine the potential to emit and monitoring criteria for each source.
+In accordance with WSRC-IM-2002-00014, SRS Air Emissions Monitoring Graded Approach, all new airborne radioactive sources and modifications to airborne radioactive sources must be evaluated by 40 Code of Federal Regulations (CFR), Protection of Environment, Part 61, National Emission Standards for Hazardous Air Pollutants, Appendix D, National Emission Standards for Hazardous Air Pollutants Compliance Status Information, calculation or an approved alternative calculation to determine the potential to emit and monitoring criteria for each source.

-The SDM group of EC&ACP supports the site airborne radioactive effluent program through the collection of filter paper and other media and also through management of analytical data to provide representative samples/analyses for the stacks and emission points identified in Table 8.4, Airborne Effluent Monitoring.
+The SDM group of EC&ACP supports the Site Airborne Radioactive Effluent Program through the collection of filter paper and other media and also through management of analytical data to provide representative samples/analyses for the stacks and emission points identified in Table 8.4, Airborne Effluent Monitoring.
 Some airborne radioactive sources (not included in the table) with a lower potential for release, in lieu of monitoring, may have an annual administrative review of the facility to confirm absence of radioactive materials in forms and quantities not conforming to prescribed specifications and/or limits.
-The annual review includes estimating emissions based on the 40 CFR 61 Appendix D calculation or an approved alternative calculation.
+The annual review includes estimating emissions based on the 40 CFR Part 61, National Emission Standards for Hazardous Air Pollutants, Appendix D calculation or an approved alternative calculation.

 Manual: 3Q1

 Procedure: 101

-Environmental Monitoring Program Management Revision: 5
+Environmental Monitoring Program Management Revision: 6

-Plan Page: 14 of 61
+Plan Page: 15 of 54